afornaia/REDUNET/README.md

 The dataset is composed by 10 different projects.
 For each of these, the following elements are provided:
 - *randoop-tests.zip*: the junit tests generated with the Randoop tool
 - *covered_methods.txt*: the list of methods covered by the given tests.
 It is used to shorten the node labels both in the graph and traces)
-- *cfg.txt*: the control flow graph of the given project (using intra-procedural dependences)
+- *cfg.txt*: the control flow graph for covered methods (using intra-procedural dependences)
 - *traces.txt*: the file containing the execution traces for all the given tests (covered lines and test execution time in ms)
 - *repository.txt*: file containing the references to the project repository (on github) and the exact version (commit) considered